DaemonTsun/shl/README.md

 ```

 ### [file_stream](https://github.com/DaemonTsun/shl/blob/master/src/file_stream)
 Comes with a cpp file for definitions.
-Defines the file_stream struct which is a very light wrapper around FILE*.
+Defines the file_stream struct which is a very light wrapper around `FILE*`.
 Defines a bunch of functions for reading and writing data, calculating size, reading the entire file or reading and writing blocks of data.
 The point of this is to have a more consistent file reading and writing API.

 ## tests
-if [t1](https://github.com/DaemonTsun/t1) is installed, tests can be run as well using `make tests && make runtests`.
+If [t1](https://github.com/DaemonTsun/t1) is installed, tests can be run as well using `make tests && make runtests`.